aomarabdelaziz/ISFP-task-doc/README.md

 <details>
 <summary><b>Show more details</b></summary>

-# Create Jenkins pipeline that automate git fetch from webhook and compiled source code base on docker image
+# Create Jenkins pipeline that automate git fetch from webhook and compiled source code base on docker image and Launch Jenkins another downstream pipeline called ansible pipeline

 This Dockerfile provides a streamlined approach to containerizing Java web applications using Maven and Tomcat.
 It utilizes a multi-stage build process to separate the build environment from the runtime environment, resulting in a lightweight and efficient Docker image.